Massimo Fornoni

 Massimo Fornoni (born 3 February 1989) is an Italian footballer.

 Club career

-Born in Rome, Lazio, Fornoni started his career with a small Roman club Romulea.
+Born on 3 February 1989, in Rome, Fornoni started his career with a small Roman club, Romulea.
 He was released in 2003.

 Crotone and loan to Siracusa

 He was then signed by Crotone and played in its under-20 team until the 2006–07 season.

 He then spent 2 seasons in Serie D for Siracusa.
 He won the 2008–09 Serie D Group I and finished as the runner-up in the grand final Scudetto Dilettanti.
 He returned to F.C.
 Crotone for the 2009–10 Serie B, as a backup for Emanuele Concetti and Simone Farelli.

 Siracusa

-In January 2010 he returned to Sicily on a temporary deal.
+In January 2010, he returned to Sicily on a temporary deal.
 Fornoni was the first choice ahead of Domenico Cecere.
 However, he was replaced by Antonio Castelli after 3 games.
 Castelli played 7 games ahead of Fornoni since round 27 and Fornoni was only able to play the last round (round 34).
 Siracusa finished sixth in Group C of the 2009–10 Lega Pro Seconda Divisione.
-At the start of season Siracusa was invited to play in the 2010–11 Lega Pro Prima Divisione (third division) to fill the vacancies.
-Since the 2010–11 season he was the backup of Paolo Baiocco.
+At the start of season, Siracusa was invited to play in the 2010–11 Lega Pro Prima Divisione (third division) to fill the vacancies.
+Since the 2010–11 season, he was the backup of Paolo Baiocco.
 Siracusa signed Fornoni on a co-ownership deal that season.
-In June 2011 Crotone gave up the remaining 50% registration rights to Siracusa.
+In June 2011, Crotone gave up the remaining 50% registration rights to Siracusa.